-But what can you do if you need medical care as a result of poor treatment or the final look isn’t what you paid for?
-What rights do you have if you don’t like your new hair style and do you have to pay if the stylist didn’t give you the look you desired?
+What can you do if the final look isn’t what you wanted?
+What rights do you have if you don’t like your new hair style?
+Do you still have to pay if you didn’t get the look you desired?
 Do you have any legal recourse?

 Sarah Garner, a solicitor at DAS Law, has all the information you need to know about your rights and what you can do if your dream makeover turns into a nightmare.